 - How many people found you through Google Search vs Google Maps

 - Which search queries they used

-- Number of visits to your website, direction requests, and phone calls originating from your GMB listing
+- Number of visits to your website, direction requests, and phone calls originating from your Google Business Profile listing

-Successfully managing multiple locations on Google My Business
+Successfully managing multiple locations on Google Business Profile

-Successfully managing multiple local listings on Google My Business comes down to organization, resource allocation, and a commitment to providing the best information possible.
-Google My Business is a great free tool for driving traffic and conversions with relatively low effort, and we highly recommend it as part of your larger digital marketing strategy.
+Successfully managing multiple local listings on Google Business Profile comes down to organization, resource allocation, and a commitment to providing the best information possible.
+Google Business Profile is a great free tool for driving traffic and conversions with relatively low effort, and we highly recommend it as part of your larger digital marketing strategy.